Health and the smart grid

 Here’s proof from around the country:

-Nationwide, the smart grid will help eliminate the need for up to 2,000 dirty, inefficient peak power plants, along with the polluting coal mines and gas fields that supply them.
+Nationwide, smart grid-enabled demand response will help eliminate the need for up to 2,000 dirty, inefficient “peaker” power plants.

 Critics of EDF’s smart grid advocacy have charged that we are getting paid for our advocacy.
 The simple truth is: We aren’t.
 We accept no funding from the utilities or manufacturers involved in the smart grid.
 The sole exception is Intervener Compensation mandated by the California Public Utility Commission, which is paid by utilities to certain nonprofit groups, including EDF, as compensation for the costs of intervening in state regulatory proceedings.